mendix/docs/content/howto/mobile/native-local-notifications.md

 Now you will set up the final piece of your nanoflow's logic.

-1. Delete your upper end event, drag and drop a **Merge** in its place, and rebuild your connections:
+1. Delete the end event in the top-right corner of your nanoflow, drag and drop a **Merge** in its place, and rebuild your connections:

 	{{% image_container width="500" %}}![app settings](attachments/native-push/merge.png){{% /image_container %}}